-We switched trains in Osaka and arrived in Kyoto a while later.
-The train station of Kyoto turned out to be a a large 15-floor building, the second-largest train station in Japan.
+We caught a tram to the train station where I bought some maki for breakfast before boarding the Shinkansen.
+We switched trains in Osaka and arrived in Kyoto a while later, perfectly on time.
+The train station turned out to be a a large 15-floor building, the second-largest train station in Japan.

 In the evening we went north to explore the seedy Gion district, walking all the way to river Takano.
 By a back alley we slipped into the Pontocho area and saw Geishas passing by silently in the narrow alleys.
 This is a place where you really feel that you’re not in Kansas anymore.

-There’s a whole lot of ancient temples in Kyoto since it was spared during the WW2 bombings.
+There’s a lot of ancient temples in Kyoto since it was spared during the WW2 bombings.
 We took a bus to Kinkaku-ji, an area well-known for the magnificent golden temple Rokuon-ji situated in a Kyoko-chi mirror pond.

 Had green tea in a garden and with renewed strength we walked westward towards one of my prime destinations, the Ryoanji temple with a 13th century zen garden.
 A beautiful place of tranquility.
-Staring at a bunch of rocks may not sound very sexy, but I assure you it’s well worth the visit.
+Staring at a bunch of rocks may not sound too sexy, but I assure you it’s well worth the visit.

 It is a strange sensation to stroll in a Japanese town as a six-foot-five gaijin, a foreigner excluded from the language and everyday rituals that everyone within sight silently obeys.
-I love it.

-One of the highlights of the day was the Nijo-jo castle, built in 1603 as the residence of the first Tokugawa Shogun, Ieyasu.
+One of the highlights of the next day was the Nijo-jo castle, built in 1603 as the residence of the first Tokugawa Shogun, Ieyasu.
 For all of us who remember the Shogun tv-series and the old ninja movies with Sonny Chiba, this is holy ground.